 There has been no human contact: Give the bat a way out and it will leave.
 If it is safe to do so, close all interior doors so that the bat is isolated in one area.
 Then, open all windows and doors leading to the outdoors in the area where the bat is located.
 When doing this, stay close to the walls because bats fly in u-shaped patterns, flying lower in the center of the room.
 Once the bat is out of the room, locate its access point and close it off.

-Contact is questionable: i.e.. someone was sleeping/children or mentally challenged persons were present: National Centers for Disease Control recommend that if a bat is discovered in a room with a sleeping person, it should be captured by local/state authorities and submitted for rabies testing because a bite can be so insignificant it can be overlooked.
+Contact is questionable: i.e., someone was sleeping/children or mentally challenged persons were present.
+The Centers for Disease Control recommends that if a bat is discovered in a room with a sleeping person, it should be captured by local or state authorities and submitted for rabies testing because a bite can be so insignificant it can be overlooked.
 Follow contact instructions above.

 Bats often enter rooms through an open window or door, but they can also enter through places like chimneys, openings in interior walls that lead to attics or basements, or openings in outer walls of the house.
 If you find one bat inside your home, check and make sure there is not a bat colony living somewhere else in the house (usually the attic).
 Bats do not make or enlarge holes, but rather use pre-existing openings to enter buildings.
 They can enter a hole as small as 1/2 inch wide!
 Thoroughly inspect the exterior of the building for any openings, a hole that is used by bats is often discolored from body-oil residue.
 You can also find out where bats are roosting by watching for them at sunset when they emerge to feed.